 A video has surfaced online that shows a user bypassing the iOS 6.1 lockscreen by following series of simple steps.

 The video is in Spanish and was posted on YouTube on 2nd February.
-It was picked up by Gizomodo UK
+It was picked up by Gizomodo UK on Thursday.

 The video shows the user making and immediately cancelling the call and then holding the power button.
 The user posted the exact steps needed to unlock the phone:

 -Go to emergency call, push down the power button and tap cancel.